How Port42 works

 Ports

-A companion can build a dashboard, a visualization, a game, a tool.
+A companion can build a dashboard, a visualization, a game, a utility.
 It renders right there in the message stream.
 Click, interact, watch it update in real time as new messages flow through.

 The five phases